crcn/webflow-componentizer/README.md

 This tool enables you to convert Webflow sites into components that you can use in React apps.
-It works by downloading published sites, then scans for tagged components that are then compiled to React code.
+It works by scanning published sites for elements with a `data-component-name` attribute, then compiles those elements to React code that you can attach custom logic to.

+#### Examples

+- TODO example source code

+#### Getting Started

+To get started, you'll need to add information to your site.
+Here's a basic example site that you can lo

+TODO

 #### Caveats

-There are a few caveats to this tool that you'll need to be aware of:
+There are some limitations to this tooling that you should be aware of:

+- Interactions are not compiled.
-- Interactions are not compiled
+- Built-in Webflow components are not compiled (Dropdown, E-commerce, Slider).
--
+- Dynamic CMS bindings are not compiled.